 When you’re shopping for any diamond – 1/2 carat diamond or otherwise – it’s important to find the right balance between grades, and avoid paying for grades that make little visible difference.

 Cut is the one quality you don’t want to compromise on.
-A poorly cut diamond, such as this one, is not going to have the brilliance and fire that diamonds are famous for.
+A poorly cut diamond is not going to have the brilliance and fire that diamonds are famous for.
 Only shop for diamonds with an Excellent or Ideal grade for Cut.

 Other than that, it’s about finding the sweet spot in terms of quality and value.
 Outside of professionals examining a diamond with specialized equipment, no one will be able to notice the difference between the highest grades in Color and Clarity or several grades lower.